 Historical note and terminology

+Clinicians have recognized of unilateral weakness as a manifestation of migraine for centuries.
+Recent advances in genetics have increased our understanding of the disorder and of migraine itself.
 Transient hemiparesis during an attack of typical migraine was first reported by Liveing in 1873 (Liveing 1873).
+Livieing proposed that many different disorders such as migraine, visual aura or loss, nausea, or weakness were all in the same “pathological family,” which he conceptualized as a “nerve storm” (Weatherall 2012).
 The first description of familial hemiplegic migraine was made by Clarke (Clarke 1910).
 Whitty reported an autosomal dominant inheritance pattern of stereotyped episodes of migraine associated with prolonged hemiplegia and alteration of consciousness lasting days or weeks (Whitty 1953; Blau and Whitty 1955).
 A monograph on familial hemiplegic migraine was written by Heyck in 1956 (Heyck 1956).
 In 1965, Bradshaw and Parsons reported a clinical study of hemiplegic migraine patients (Bradshaw and Parsons 1965).
-Bruyn reviewed hemiplegic migraine in the Handbook of Clinical Neurology in 1968 (Bruyn 1968).
 In 1973, Heyck reported varieties of hemiplegic migraine (Heyck 1973).
 Permanent hemiplegia and progressive dementia attributed to hemiplegic migraine have been reported (Connor 1962; Heyck 1973).
 Familial hemiplegic migraine associated with other neurologic or ophthalmologic findings is well documented (Whitty 1953; Rosenbaum 1960; Ohta et al 1967; Young et al 1970).
-Hemiplegic migraine commonly runs in families, with a genetic background different from that of common or classic migraine (Whitty 1953; Critchley 1962; Bruyn 1968; Lance 1969).
+Reports began to recognize the increased heritability of hemiplegic migraine compared to other forms of migraine (Whitty 1953; Critchley 1962; Bruyn 1968; Lance 1969).
 In 1986, Bergouignan and associates reported a case of familial hemiplegic migraine that was provoked by head trauma (Bergouignan et al 1986).
-Hemiplegic migraine has been reported in children (Burke and Peters 1956; Holguin and Fenichel 1967; Isler 1971).
-Alternating hemiplegia of childhood, a rare disorder of unknown cause associated with progressive neurologic deterioration, is different from hemiplegic migraine (Clarke 1910; Symonds 1952; Verret and Steele 1971; Aminian et al 1993).
+Multiple reports described hemiplegic migraine has been reported in children (Burke and Peters 1956; Holguin and Fenichel 1967; Isler 1971).
+A few case series noted important differences between alternating hemiplegia of childhood, a rare disorder of unknown cause associated with progressive neurologic deterioration, and hemiplegic migraine (Clarke 1910; Symonds 1952; Verret and Steele 1971; Aminian et al 1993).

-The discovery of genes associated with migraine and hemiplegic has improved our understanding of familial hemiplegic migraine (FMH).
+The discovery of genes associated with migraine and hemiplegic migraine enhanced our understanding of familial hemiplegic migraine (FMH).
 Familial hemiplegic migraine is linked to chromosome 19p13 in about 50% of families tested (Joutel et al 1993; Joutel et al 1994; Ophoff et al 1994; Ophoff et al 1997).
 Mutations in this gene also produce episodic ataxia type 2 (EA-2), another autosomal dominant paroxysmal cerebral disorder characterized by acetazolamide-responsive attacks of cerebellar ataxia and migraine-like symptoms, interictal nystagmus, and cerebellar atrophy (Von Brederlow et al 1995).
 A locus for EA-2 was mapped to chromosome 19p13 in the same interval as the FHM-1 locus (Kramer et al 1995; Teh et al 1995; Von Brederlow et al 1995).
-In 1996, Ophoff characterized a brain-specific P/Q-type Ca2+ channel α1-subunit gene, CACNA1A, whose mutation caused both FHM-1 and EA-2 (Ophoff et al 1996).
+In 1996, Ophoff characterized a brain-specific P/Q-type Ca2+ channel α1-subunit gene, CACNA1A, which was implicated as a cause of both FHM-1 and EA-2 (Ophoff et al 1996).
 CACNA1A mutations have a broad clinical spectrum due to different types of mutations (Ducros et al 2001).

 Gardner and colleagues described a second locus in chromosome 1q33 related to a family with familial hemiplegic migraine features and a negative to CACNA1A mutations (Gardner et al 1997).
 Posteriorly, a dysfunction in the ATP1A2 gene on chromosome 1q21-23, encoding the Na+/K+pump, was associated with FHM-2 (De Fusco et al 2003; Marconi et al 2003).